ashishsaxena111/network_probe_utility/README.md

-# The network_probe_utility will help in checing the status of the network
+# The network_probe_utility will help in checking the status of the network